 Let’s Get Clear About Something

-Critics often call the Waldorf approach old-fashioned for its discouragement of screen time and standardized-test-style assessment.
+Critics often call the Waldorf approach old-fashioned for its discouragement of screen time and standardized-test-style assessment, as well as restrictive family routine.
 The fact is that Waldorf educational philosophy is remarkably adaptable.

 It isn’t about choosing between Luddite rejection of all new technology and helpless immersion into it.
 It’s about managing your choices with intention and self-control and keeping your options open.